Korchy/1d_material_select/README.md

 Sort materials on the active object by the whole area of the material on all selected objects

-**Hue Material Viewport Color**
+**Multiply Material Viewport Color**

-Multiply Hue of the Material Viewport Color by a certain value for each material on the active object
+Multiply Hue/Saturation/Value of the Material Viewport Color by a certain value for each material on the active object

 Current version
 -